Nov 10, 2011

 We have been in beta testing on this the past few months and have worked out many of the details.
 We plan to add various features to this module over time.
 We are calling this a BETA product for now as we may have some plumbing adjustments necessary depending on how many people find use in this module and will surely have to allow for the scaling of data should many people like this feature.
 So please give it a try and tell us how you like it -- it is included in your existing subscription so there is no additional cost.
 We are excited about the potential this new application has should the ETFreplay.com community begin to share ideas and learn from each other not just through talk --- but through portfolio allocation actions.

-Total Return And Footnotes
+in Total Return

 Total return is a concept that is surprisingly misunderstood.
 We get emails asking why does our moving average not match Yahoo or Tradestation?